by Lady H

 It just seemed such a James thing to do, though.
 It made Henry feel very uncomfortable, but there was nothing she could do about it now, she'd just have to put up with it until the film ended, and then make a hasty retreat.

-But just knowing that James was inches from her gave her butterflies.
+Knowing that James was inches from her gave her butterflies.
 If she were to put her arm on the joint armrest now, they'd be touching.
 And it wouldn't even look suspicious.
 Of course, she wasn't actually going to do that though.
 God no.

 About twenty minutes into the film, a particularly ugly half human half wolf was stalking some poor girl who was sitting alone in her car with all the doors locked.

 Henry hears Darcy whimper, and then feels a hand creep over her lap and squeeze her own hand tightly.
 Only it isn't James' cheating hand, it is George’s.
 Which shocks Henry even more.
 She stares down in horror at her lap, wondering what on earth to do.
 Henry had made it clear to George when she invited him; he was coming as her friend, to even out the numbers.
 She didn't feel that way about George, and up until just now, she hadn't thought he felt that way about her, either.
-Why did he have to go and complicate things even further?

 Henry had never been affected by gruesome films.
 Well, not ones that were unrealistic, anyway.
 Give her a fantasy horror any day, she loved guessing just how messed up the writers actually were.
 It was those films that were terrifyingly realistic and that Henry could see happening to her that made her feel sick.